onflow/FlowYieldVaults/docs/01-hello-tidal.md

 #### 2. TidalYieldStrategies.cdc - Strategy Implementations

-Implements the TracerStrategy that demonstrates the power of DeFi Actions composition:
+Implements the Tracer Strategy that demonstrates the power of DeFi Actions composition:

 ```cadence
 access(all) resource TracerStrategy : TidalYield.Strategy, DeFiActions.IdentifiableResource {